-Every year, with only five weeks left to the holidays and just as the jingle bells vibes start to fill the air and as people start counting down to Christmas, there in the City Hall of Belfast, decorated stalls are being set up in Donegall Square, heralding an annual return that even adds to the festivity of the season.
+Every year, with only five weeks left to the holidays, just as the jingle bells vibes start to fill the air, and people start counting down to Christmas, decorated stalls are set up in Donegall Square in the City Hall of Belfast, heralding an annual return that even adds to the festivity of the season.

 The shopping spirits are high at this time of the year, and the Christmas Market in Belfast is here to satisfy every whim of the shoppers and give the economy a shot in the arm.